 \subsection{Machine Learning Interatomic Potentials}

-Density Functional Theory (DFT) \citep{hohenberg1964inhomogeneous, kohn1965self, parr1989density} is a widely used quantum mechanical method for calculating a range of properties for various atomic systems.
-Under the Born-Oppenheimer approximation \citep{born1985quantentheorie} of DFT, the potential energy surface (PES) $E$ of an atomic system can be computed as a function of positions $\bm{r}$ and atomic numbers $\bm{Z}$.
-Forces can be obtained by taking the negative gradient with respect to atom-positions, $\bm{F}=-\nabla_{\bm{r}}E(\bm{r}, \bm{Z})$.
-DFT calculations are computationally expensive, due to their cubic scaling with respect to the number of electrons, and to overcome this limitation, Machine Learning Interatomic Potentials (MLIPs) have emerged as efficient surrogates for it, aiming to approximate the PES accurately and their corresponding forces, using machine learning models.
-Among the broad family of machine learning models, (equivariant) MPNNs \citep{batatia2022mace,fu2025learning, neumann2024orb, rhodes2025orb, schutt2017schnet} have shown remarkable success, particularly due to their favourable linear scaling with system size and their ability to generalise across diverse chemical domains \citep{wood2025family}, including materials, catalysts, and molecular systems.
-In MPNNs-based MLIPs, atomic numbers $\bm{Z}$ are usually encoded for building node features, while positions $\bm{r}$ are used to process geometric information.
-Despite achieving high accuracy in predicting PES across a variety of atomic configurations, MLIPs often fail to generalise to out-of-distribution (OOD) data, yielding unreliable energy predictions when presented with atomic environments that differ significantly from those seen during training, e.g. out-of-equilibrium structures, or rare chemical compositions.
-However, only a few works have addressed UQ in MLIPs.
-Notably, \citet{tan2023single} demonstrated that Deep Ensembles remain the most effective across a variety of UQ methods, both in terms of predictive accuracy and uncertainty estimation.
-Despite their performance, Deep Ensembles suffer from poor efficiency, with training and inference costs scaling linearly with the number of ensemble members.
-Moreover, for large-scale foundation models, constructing and maintaining an ensemble is often infeasible due to the high computational and storage requirements, meaning that only a single pretrained model may be available for downstream tasks.
+Density Functional Theory (DFT) \citep{hohenberg1964inhomogeneous, kohn1965self} is a widely used quantum mechanical method for calculating a range of properties for various atomic systems.
+Under the Born-Oppenheimer approximation \citep{born1985quantentheorie}, the potential energy surface (PES) $E$ of an atomic system depends only on positions $\bm{r}$ and atomic numbers $\bm{Z}$, with forces given by $\bm{F} = -\nabla_{\bm{r}} E(\bm{r}, \bm{Z})$.
+However, DFT calculations are computationally expensive due to their cubic scaling with respect to the number of electrons; therefore, Machine Learning Interatomic Potentials (MLIPs) based on (equivariant) MPNNs \citep{batatia2022mace,fu2025learning, neumann2024orb, rhodes2025orb, schutt2017schnet} have emerged as efficient surrogates showing remarkable success, particularly due to linear scaling with system size and ability to generalise across chemical domains \citep{wood2025family}.
+Despite these advances, MLIPs often fail to generalise to out-of-distribution data, such as out-of-equilibrium structures or rare chemical compositions, highlighting the need for principled UQ.